 This video guide explains how to get the best from platform-specific build runners: it uses Maven as an example.

 Maven runner settings

-In the Goals field, specify the sequence of space-separated Maven goals that you want TeamCity to execute.
-Some Maven goals can use version control systems, and, thus, they may become incompatible with some Configuring VCS Settings.
-If you want TeamCity to execute such a goal:
+Specify the sequence of space-separated Maven goals that you want TeamCity to execute.
+Some Maven goals can use version control systems, thus they may become incompatible with some VCS checkout modes.

 Path to POM file

 Specify the path to the POM file relative to the build working directory.

 Specify the build working directory if it differs from the build checkout directory.